rmax/yammh3/README.rst

 --------

 * Provides a high-level Python API.
-* Provides a low-level Cython bindings.
+* Provides a low-level Cython binding.
 * Python 2 and 3 support.

 Example